frenziedcode/FreeCodeCamp/README.md

-# FreeCodeCamp
+# Scientific Computing with Python

-I learned how to write programs and communicate our intentions to the Central Processing Unit using conditional execution, functions, and iterations.
-I have learned how to create and use data structures in the Main Memory.
+In the Scientific Computing with Python Certification, I was able to practise the fundamentals of Python, such as variables, loops, conditionals and functions.
+As well as complex data structures, networks, relational databases and data visualisation.